KeithAtherton/Blog/content/posts/2023-05-05-power-app-gallery-forall-gotcha.md

 ## Notes

-This issue was experienced in a real-world app and manifested itself further downstream, and was traced back to the gallery control / ForAll code similar to this example.
+This issue was experienced in a real-world app and manifested itself further downstream, which was traced back to the gallery control / ForAll code similar to this example.

 However, please note that this walkthrough of the issue and solution has been intentionally stripped-back to remove any "noise" and keep it easy to follow along with.

-The real-world app had a requirement to access all gallery control items as well as text input control values, and involved extra code.
+The real-world app had a very niche requirement to access all gallery control items as well as text input control values, and involved extra code.

 Hope this helps if you experience something similar!